 Dr. Meghan A. Kirksey is a board certified anesthesiologist who joined HSS after completing specialty training in anesthesiology at Weill Medical College of Cornell University and subspecialty training in critical care medicine at Columbia University Medical Center.

 Her clinical expertise is in the management of cardiopulmonary sequelae of acute and chronic disease.
 Dr. Kirksey is actively involved in clinical and database research to elucidate physiologic and clinical determinants of postoperative outcomes.
-She is also board-certified in critical care medicine and a member of the Anesthesiology Critical Care team.
+She is also board certified in critical care medicine and a member of the Department of Anesthesiology, Critical Care & Pain Management's Critical Care team.

 Assistant Attending Anesthesiologist, Hospital for Special Surgery

 Clinical Assistant Professor of Anesthesiology, Weill Cornell Medical College

 OREF Perioperative Surgical and Medical Home Patient Safety Research Grant, 2017

 Young Investigator Award, Department of Anesthesiology at Hospital for Special Surgery, 2015-2017

 Adult Reconstruction and Joint Replacement Marmor Research Award, 2016